 Collapse is a complex and controversial subject.
 I found a lack of organized guides for newcomers to the topic and have set out to build my own by cataloging the most relevant individuals, concepts, and resources on the subject into the most effective overview possible.

-I’m not a writer or researcher, just someone who is passionate about learning about this subject.
-A majority of this information was derived directly from Wikipedia and the individual’s or organization’s own websites.
+I’m not a writer or researcher, just someone who’s passionate about this subject.
+A majority of this information was derived directly from Wikipedia or the individual’s or organization’s own websites.
 My intention has not been to reinvent the wheel or rely exclusively on my own words, but to share the best and most relevant information possible in a clear and concise way.
 This site will never have advertising or involve any form of affiliate links and is purely for educational purposes.

 Overindulging in this material may be detrimental to your mental health.
 Anxiety and depression are common reactions when studying collapse.
 Please remain conscious of your mental health and effects this may have on you.
 If you are considering suicide, please call a hotline or seek professional help.
-If you are having difficulty coping and looking for dialogue you may visit r/CollapseSupport,the Collapse Discord, or contact me personally.
+If you are having difficulty coping and looking for dialogue you may visit r/CollapseSupport, the Collapse Discord, or contact me personally.
 You can also visit with Anne over at DoomerSupport.org or visit one of Dean Walker’s Safe Circle calls.

 Collapse, in this context, refers to the significant loss of an established level or complexity towards a much simpler state.
 It can occur differently within many areas, orderly or chaotically, and be willing or unwilling.
 It does not necessarily imply human extinction or a singular, global event.
 Although, the longer the duration, the more it resembles a ‘decline’ instead of collapse.